GetHorizontal63/gis_global_water_levels/README.md

 reshape the planet's coastlines.
 Pan anywhere on Earth, raise the water level, and watch real terrain flood in real time.

 Stack: **HTML + CSS + JavaScript datasets + Leaflet** (CDN).
-No build step, no backend.
+No build step, no backend, no database — just static files.
+Deploys to GitHub Pages out of the box.

 ## What it does

 - **Real global elevation**: pulls Mapzen / AWS Terrain Tiles (terrain-RGB) on demand, decodes each pixel to meters, and paints a flood mask over the actual terrain — not a cartoon.
-- **Drag the slider** (0–80 m) to raise or lower the sea anywhere in the world; the mask re-renders in real time with no re-download.
+- **Drag the slider** (0–1000 m) to raise or lower the sea anywhere on Earth; the mask re-renders in real time with no re-download.
+- **Type a precise level** directly into the readout for exact values.
+- **Anti-aliased coastline**: tiles are super-sampled at 2× and bilinear-filtered so flooded edges stay smooth instead of pixelated.
 - **Scenario presets**: king tide, IPCC 2100 pathways, storm surge, worst-case ice-sheet collapse.
 - **Jump-to landmarks**: 40+ preset cities / natural landmarks grouped by category in a dropdown.
+- **Free-form lat/lon entry**: jump anywhere by typing coordinates (decimal, DMS, or `40.71N 74.01W` style — all parsed).
-- **Live impact stats**: % of the visible area flooded, list of inundated landmarks sorted by depth.
+- **Live impact stats**: % of *land* in view that's underwater (open ocean is excluded), plus a list of inundated landmarks sorted by depth.
 - **Hover readout**: elevation and local flood depth at the cursor.
+- **Metric / imperial toggle** for the level readout and tick labels.
-- **Layer controls**: toggle the flood overlay and landmarks; tune flood opacity.
+- **Layer controls**: toggle the flood overlay and tune its opacity.

 ## Files

 ```
 Water_Level_Viz/
 ├── index.html          — page shell + CDN references
-├── styles.css          — dark UI theme, responsive layout
+├── styles.css          — orange/cream Bahnschrift theme, responsive layout
 ├── app.js              — map, custom GridLayer flood renderer, UI wiring
 └── data/
     ├── landmarks.js    — worldwide points of interest